Oregon Educational Attainment Data

 - 20% will earn a high school diploma or the equivalent.

 Known as the “40-40-20”, this goal established a clear target against which to gauge the state’s educational progress.
-Learn more about Oregon's state goals for higher education here.
+Learn more about Oregon's state goals for higher education and strategic planning for postsecondary education here.